 This Plan shows development for the next 10 years and an indication of development for the subsequent 10 year period.
-The Plan covers the period 2017 to 2026.

-This Plan replaces the existing local plan and will be updated regularly (every 5 years) so it is kept up to date and is responsive to change.
+Based on when we expect to adopt this Plan, it covers the period 2017 until 2027.
+Once adopted, this Plan will replace the existing local plan and will be updated regularly (every five years) so it is kept up to date and is responsive to change.
 A number of documents accompany this Plan:

-Supplementary Guidance and Planning Guidance
+Draft Supplementary Guidance and Draft Planning Guidance

 These explain in more detail how the policy or strategy requirements of the Plan can be met.
-Adopted Supplementary Guidance and this Plan form the development plan, and hold that status.
-Planning Guidance does not form part of the development plan, but it still supports this Plan and forms a material consideration on a range of topics which may be expanded in the future.
+Supplementary Guidance forms part of the Plan while Planning Guidance provides wider advice on a range of topics to support the Plan and this list may be expanded in the future.

-Supplementary Guidance is available for the following topics:
+is available for the following topics:

 - Housing

 - Design and Placemaking

 - West Loch Lomondside Rural Development Framework

-- Buchanan South Rural
+- Buchanan South Rural Development Framework

-Development Framework
+is available for the following topics:

+- Callander South Masterplan Framework

+- Listed Buildings and Conservation Areas

 - Developer Contributions

-Planning Guidance is available for the following topics:

-- Callander South Masterplan

-Framework

-- Listed Buildings and Conservation Areas

 - Visitor Experience

-- Renewable Energy